epi2me-labs/wf-human-variation/README.md

 tar -xzvf demo_data.tar.gz
 ```

-The basecalling, SNP, SV, 5mC aggregation and CNV workflows are all independent and can be
+The basecalling, SNP, SV, 5mC aggregation, and CNV workflows are all independent and can be
 run in isolation or together using options to activate them.
+The STR workflow can also be run independently but will trigger the SNP workflow to run first, as a phased VCF is required to haplotag the input BAM file in order to successfully perform STR genotyping.

 The SNP and SV workflows can be run with the demonstration data using: